Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_faq.rst

 ----

+.. _what-is-a-yaml-config-file:

 ***************************
 What is a yaml config file?
 ***************************
 A yaml is a standard for configuration files used to describe parameters for sections of a program.
 It is a common tool in engineering, and it has recently started to gain popularity in machine learning.
+An example of a yaml file is the
+following:

 .. code:: yaml